914alexwillett/StochRSI-Crypto-Trading-Algorithm/README.md

 issues will be written to an error_log.txt file.

-If disconnected, upon reconnecting the system will find that last price recorded and fill the missing values using historical data provided by Binance's client.
+If disconnected, upon reconnecting the system will find that last price recorded and fill the missing values using historical data provided by Binance's client API.
 In addition, it will go through the newly added rows and will record if any missed trade opportunities occured while the program was not running.